open-telemetry/opentelemetry-specification/specification/configuration/sdk.md

 structure encapsulating the components.

-If a property has a default value defined (i.e. is _not_ required) and is present but null or unset, Create MUST ensure the SDK component is configured with the default value.
-If a property is required and is present but null or unset, Create SHOULD return an error.
-For example, if configuring the [span batching processor](../trace/sdk.md#batching-processor) and the `scheduleDelayMillis` property is present but null or unset, the component is configured with the default value of `5000`.
-However, if the `exporter` property is present but null or unset, Create fails fast since there is no default value for `exporter`.
+If a property has a default value defined (i.e. is _not_ required) and is missing or present but null, Create MUST ensure the SDK component is configured with the default value.
+If a property is required and is missing or present but null, Create SHOULD return an error.
+For example, if configuring the [span batching processor](../trace/sdk.md#batching-processor) and the `scheduleDelayMillis` property is missing or present but null, the component is configured with the default value of `5000`.
+However, if the `exporter` property is missing or present but null, Create fails fast since there is no default value for `exporter`.

 When encountering a reference to